da-nrw/DNSCore/ContentBroker/src/main/markdown/deploy.md

 To build the software from source and run the unit and acceptance tests follow these steps:

     1. if !exists [appHome], mkdir [appHome]
     1. cd [...]/DNSCore/ContentBroker
-1. mvn clean && mvn verify -Pdev -DappHome=[appHome]
+    1. mvn clean -Pdev && mvn verify -Pdev -DappHome=[appHome]

 This will automatically build and test the whole application which should result in a message "BUILD SUCCESS" stated by Maven.
+If the build passes, a running ContentBroker installation is present on your system, which you can find at

+    [appHome]

+You can verify that it runs by observing the main log file at

+    [appHome]/log/contentbroker.log

+You can ingest a testpackage to

+    [appHome]/storage/ingest/TEST

+and observe the ContentBroker fetching it in

+    [appHome]/log/ingest.log

+The ContentBroker which gets tested is automatically installed from the installer which is build at

+    [...]/DNSCore/ContentBroker/target/installation

+You can use this installer to set up a ContentBroker on another machine.

 Remarks: